Insights From Insurance for Fair Machine Learning: Tensions between Aggregate and Individuals

-The mode of machine learning is then a paradoxical one: on the one hand, it fits with the mode of individualization and personalization.
+The mode of machine learning is a paradoxical one: on the one hand, it fits with the mode of individualization and personalization.
 The goal is to provide highly tailored predictions for the individual.
-On the other hand, aggregates are central to the workings of machine learning: they appear in the input data due to categorization processes; second, the fairness of machine learning systems is typically evaluated based on groups (with the exception of \textit{individual fairness}, see below); third, machine learning in general, even fairness-unaware, optimizes aggregate criteria such as average training error.
+On the other hand, aggregates are central to the workings of machine learning: they appear in the input data due to categorization processes; second, the fairness of machine learning systems is typically evaluated based on groups (with the exception of \textit{individual fairness}, see below); third, machine learning in general, whether fairness-unaware or not, rests on aggregate criteria such as average training error.
 We suggest that a large share of the social worries and issues surrounding machine learning can be understood by framing them in the context of the aggregate \versus individual tension.